pmean/build-website/text/05/ClinicalImportance-05.md

-they get a small p-value, which indicates a statistically significant difference between the new therapy and the standard therapy, they dance in the streets, they pop open the champagne bottles, they celebrate wildly, and they publish their results in an \"A\" journal.
-If they get a large p-value, they rend their clothes, they throw ashes on their heads, they wail and moan, and they publish their results in a \"C\" journal.
+they get a small p-value, which indicates a statistically significant difference between the new therapy and the standard therapy, they dance in the streets, they pop open the champagne bottles, they celebrate wildly, and they publish their results in an "A" journal.
+If they get a large p-value, they rend their clothes, they throw ashes on their heads, they wail and moan, and they publish their results in a "C" journal.

 An article about measurement of fatigue